zladovan/monorepo/README.md

 There is tool called [jq](https://stedolan.github.io/jq/) used for JSON parsing.

->You need to care only when you want run it locally or you are using docker images not from circleci for jobs execution.
+>You need to care only when you want run it locally because **jq** is usually part of default images used in CI tools.

 ## How to run locally